waldirborbajr/tmux-wax/README.md

 ## Compatibility

-This plugin is compatible with Catppuccin tmux theme.
+This plugin is compatible with Catppuccin tmux theme and can be used as a Catppuccin module.